Melon or Winter Squash • Peppers • Eggplant • Edamame • Onions • Garlic • Asian Pears • Pawpaws

 A full share is $695 for the season, or $29 a week.
 A half share is $425, or $17 a week.
 If you sign up after the season has started, this amount may be less.
 Check this link to see what the current prorated amount is.

-What if a share is too much for us?
+What if there’s too much food for us?

 You and another shareholder can arrange to “share a share”.
-Just ask Bradley at email@example.com.
+Just ask the Farm Manager at firstname.lastname@example.org.

 How long is a season?